graphql-markdown/graphql-markdown/docs/advanced/group-by-directive.md

 # Documentation categories

-You can group the documentation to provide for an easier user experience to navigate.
+You can group the documentation to provide an easier user experience to navigate.
 This is accomplished by adding a directive to all the types you want to have grouped.

 For example, we have two mutations called `addCourse` and `dropCourse`, and we want to group them under a category called `Courses`.